Lokkenpok/smoothieficator/README.md

   - Export all your saved songs as a JSON file for backup or transfer
   - Import a previously exported JSON file to restore your songs
 - **Auto-scrolling Teleprompter**:
-  - Adjustable speeds
+  - Adjustable speeds with per-song speed memory
   - Precise chord positioning and formatting
   - Section highlighting (verse, chorus, bridge, etc.)
+- **Advanced Display Controls**:
+  - Zoom functionality (50%-200%) with per-song zoom memory
-- **Fullscreen Mode**: Distraction-free viewing during performances
+  - Fullscreen mode for distraction-free viewing during performances
+- **In-Song Editing**: Edit song content directly in the teleprompter view
+- **Fullscreen Song Browser**: Navigate your entire song library in a dedicated fullscreen view
-- **Responsive Design**: Works on multiple devices/screen sizes
+- **Responsive Design**: Works on multiple devices/screen sizes with touch-optimized mobile interface
 - **Local Storage**: All songs are saved in your browser's local storage
 - **Navigation**: Easily navigate between songs using buttons or keyboard shortcuts